ArystoCrypto/CurrencyExchange/README.md

 rpcpassword=Your password
 rpctimeout=30
 rpcport=8332
-walletnotify= path to the receive.sh file provided in wlox-cron (example path/to receive.sh %s)
+walletnotify= path to the receive.sh file provided in currencyexchange-cron (example path/to receive.sh %s)
 ```

-You can also add `testnet=1` if you want to test out WLOX using Bitcoin testnet (which we obviously recommend for a development environment).
+You can also add `testnet=1` if you want to test out currencyexchange using Bitcoin testnet (which we obviously recommend for a development environment).

 We recommend encrypting the wallet.dat file by running the following command in your terminal: ```>/path/to/bitcoind encryptwallet <passphrase>```.
 Make sure <passphrase> is the same as the password set in your *bitcoin.conf* file, as well as the *Bitcoin Passpharse* defined in backstage2 -> App Configuration -> Bitcoin Server Settings.